balanced/balanced.github.com/_posts/2014-06-13-instant-payouts.md

 We released our [Push to Card](https://www.balancedpayments.com/push-to-card) API a few weeks ago to allow marketplaces to send money to a customer’s checking account using a debit card number.
-Starting today, Balanced now supports instant payouts to 50% of bank accounts in the US using the same API and debit card number.
+Starting today, Balanced now supports instant payouts to 50% of bank accounts in the U.S. using the same API and debit card number.
+We're working on bringing instant payouts to over 70% of debit card users in the U.S. in the coming weeks.

 ### What does "instant" mean?